streamshub/flink-sql/README.md

     minikube image build . -t flink-sql-runner:latest
     ```
 4. Create an `FlinkDeployment` CR which references the image you just built (`flink-sql-runner:latest`).
-5. Apply the `FlinkDeployment` to the `flink` namespace (this namespace has the RBAC setup to run out-of-the-box).
+5. Apply the `FlinkDeployment` to the `flink` namespace.
+This namespace has the RBAC setup (via helm) to run Flink Job.
+If you want to run in another namespace then apply the `install/flink-namespace-rbac.yaml` to the chosen namespace.

 ## Building the documentation